Marine Simulator System

 TUG Boat Simulator:

-The system develops skills to handle and utilizing the best practice in different types of boats at various circumstances and different harbor operations.
-It’s also provides small fast ships up to 60 knots speed for training authorities such Coast Guard Patrolling, Search and Rescue and Recreational Fast Boats.
+The new (TRANSAS/VARTSILA/SPERRY/JRC) – 360 degree system develops skills to handle and utilizing the best practice in different types of boats at various circumstances and different harbor operations.
+It's also provides small fast ships up to 60 knots speed for training authorities such as Coast Guard patrolling, search and Rescue and Recreational Fast Boats.

 Vessel Traffic Service Simulator (VTS):